4th Battalion in Camp

 If anybody can identify any of the men in this photo, PLEASE LET US KNOW.

-The following have been identified in the photo, and are individually shown in the pages for individual soldier's photos;-
+The soldiers identified in the photos are individually shown in the pages for individual soldier's photos;-

 soldiers of the 4th Battalion Yorkshire Regiment